 What camera do you use?

 I capture with a Nikon D750.
-I use a 50mm or 35mm lens.
+I use a 50mm lens in most situations, but am on the hunt for a 24mm.
 I keep a backup camera and lens in my bag at every birth.
 I do not use flash.

 How did you get started in birth photography?